sjsu-library/unionist/_items/unionist--text-0022.md

 issue: '2'
 transcription: Before you give way to anger, try to find a reason for not being angry.
 scholarlyNotes:
-commentary: This brief anecdote addresses the peace principles that were gaining credence among the Immediate Abolitionists.
+commentary: This brief anecdote aludes to the peace principles that were gaining credence among the Immediate Abolitionists.
 relatedPeople:
 featured: